 What comes to mind when you hear the world technology?
-Normally, the first thing that comes to mind is that technology is the gadgets, electronics and the internet that we relied on for communication and entertainment.
+I’m sure it’s not unplugging from technology!
+Typically, the first thing that comes to mind is that technology is the gadgets, electronics, and the internet that we relied on for communication and entertainment.

 But that is not the case.
-Technology is actually the pieces of machinery and components that are inside the gadgets and electronics that we relied on.
-Because technology keeps on upgrading and evolving electronics around us, not all people can keep up with the advancement of technology.
+Technology is the pieces of machinery and components that are inside the gadgets and electronics that we relied on.
+Because technology keeps on upgrading and evolving electronics around us.
+Not all people can keep up with the advancement of technology.

 How Technology Helps People

 Technology has a lot to give us.
-This kind of explains why people disliking technology lessened.
-It has been implemented in various industries such as health, education, business and so much more.
+This explains why people find the thought of unplugging from technology to be difficult.
+We implement it in various industries such as health, education, business and so much more.

 Technology improves business profits by choosing automated machines to finish repetitive tasks from human workers.
-This makes businesses save money in labor.
-It can also increase efficiency and decrease human errors that can make the business more profitable than usual.
+This makes businesses save money on labor.
+It can also increase efficiency and decrease human errors that can make the company more profitable than usual.

 Technology use in the scientific department involves calculation and solving the problems of matter, energy, space and time.
-Such calculations normally take scientists and researchers years and years before getting an answer which is more or less accurate.
-With the help of technology, the calculation time is cut in half and the answers are pretty accurate than doing it manually.
+Such calculations usually take scientists and researchers years and years before getting an answer which is more or less accurate.

 This also connects to the health industry where technology is used to optimize the services and the effectivity of operations and enhance medical processes that can save millions and millions of lives.

-But what is the true purpose of technology in a person’s life?
+But what is the real purpose of technology in a person’s life?

-Technology was generally made with the purpose to successfully and accurately solve the problems of science.
-Its purpose is to aid people in achieving the impossible by running on codes and algorithms.
+Technology was made with the purpose to successfully and accurately solve the problems of science.
+Its goal is to aid people in achieving the impossible by running on codes and algorithms.
 But do people all over the world use technology for its intended purpose?

-However, it can’t solve anything.
+However, it can’t solve everything.
 It may excel in the scientific and mathematical department, but technology can’t solve organic problems such as issues regarding the human behavior and communication.
-In fact, technology can make human problems much worse due to the lack of ‘human touches’.
+In fact, technology can make human problems much worse due to the lack of ‘human touches.’
 But that doesn’t seem to deter people and kept on clinging to it.

-Survey shows that an alarming number of people said that they can’t live or even imagine a life without their smartphones.
-Another survey shows that due to the excessive use of the internet, many people are willing to sacrifice things that they are normally fond of just for internet access like drinks, alcohol and even intimacy from their partners!
+A survey shows that an alarming number of people said that they couldn’t live or even imagine a life without their smartphones.
+Another study shows that due to the excessive use of the internet, many people are willing to sacrifice things that they are generally fond of just for internet access like drinks, alcohol and even intimacy from their partners!

 Because technology has become a fixture in people’s lives, people are becoming very dependent on it.
-Certain tasks are now done electronically from communicating to doing work that people normally do.
-This makes life easier and work becomes faster as many people believe.
+Some tasks are now done electronically from communicating to doing work that people usually do.
+This makes life more accessible, and work becomes faster as many people believe.

 But, unfortunately, technology isn’t a stable and forever thing.
-It’s not a natural resource that can be found anywhere that can be renewed when lost.
-It is powered by an energy source, which is electricity, harnessed from our environment.
+It’s not a natural resource that we can find anywhere that we can quickly renew.
+It gets power from an energy source, which is electricity, harnessed from our environment.
 Tech is practically useless without that vital energy source.
-It is inevitable that one day anyone can be cut off from technology as easy as a snap of a finger due to power loss and power outages.
+It is inevitable that one day anyone can be cut off from technology as simple as a snap of a finger due to power loss and power outages.

-Power outages are caused by many things and lasts for either short periods of time or longer depending on what caused it and how much damage was done.
-The most common causes of power outages are man-made causes such as car accidents that knock over utility poles, circuit overloads and natural causes from falling trees, lightning, ice storms, and typhoons.
+Power outages are caused by many things and last for either short periods of time or longer depending on what caused it and how much damage was done.
+The most common causes of power outages are human-made causes such as car accidents that knock over utility poles, circuit overloads and natural causes from falling trees, lightning, ice storms, and typhoons.

 Those factors can come from anywhere and can happen at any time.
-No one can run away from a devastation of a super typhoon that made some of us experience a life without technology and electricity for more than half a year.
+No one can run away from the devastation of a super typhoon.
+This made some of us experience life without technology and electricity for more than half a year.

 It did take a bit of time before I got the hang of not being able to hold or check my phone on a regular basis.
 Getting connected to what is happening in the outside world is a bit difficult at first too.
-But I found out that living without technology and electricity wasn’t that bad.
-There are many things that can happen when you get cut off from technology.
+But I found out that living without technology and social media wasn’t that bad.
+Many things can happen when you get cut off from technology.
 And dying’s not one of them.

-Here are some of the things that I experienced while Mother Nature made my status offline from technology.
+Here are some of the things that I experienced while Mother Nature made my status offline from technology and social media.

 1. You Realize You Have Plenty Of Time On Your Hands

 That could be it then.
-When we’re immersed in the digital world of technology, we seem to lose sight that time is passing by.
-Maybe you just didn’t realize about those spare hours because you were busy chatting with your friends or your focus is solely on killing the boss monster in a game that you were playing.
+When we immerse ourselves in the digital world of technology, we seem to lose sight that time is passing by.
+Maybe you didn’t realize about those spare hours because you were busy chatting with your friends or your focus is solely on killing the boss monster in a game that you were playing.

-Without any gadgets in hand, you have to resort to doing something else instead.
+Without any gadgets in hand or social media dictating your mind, you have to resort to doing something else instead.
 Hopefully, something worthy of that time that you seem to be looking for in your hectic and technology-filled life.

 2. You Get Healthier

 Technology was made for the betterment of the world.
-But there is a huge difference between the how technology helps people and how people use technology to help themselves by abusing its use.
+But there is a considerable difference between the how technology helps people and how people use technology to help themselves by abusing its use.

-Too much exposure to technology can actually cause narcissism, expectation of instant gratification, distraction, vision and other physical issues as well as depression.
+Too much exposure to technology can cause narcissism, an expectation of instant gratification, distraction, vision and other physical issues as well as depression.

 The Positive Effects Of Detaching From Technology On Mental Health

 Give your brain a workout.
 No technology, no internet.
 No internet, no Google.
-This is the part where you have to get information you need old school style.
-Go read a book, ask your family or friends.
-Not only will this make your brain work, this will also make you feel good about yourself knowing you got the answer through your efforts and not with just one click of a button.
+This is the part where you have to get the information you need old school style.
+Try reading a book, ask your family or friends.
+Not only will this make your brain work, but this will also make you feel good about yourself knowing you got the answer through your efforts and not with just one click of a button.

 Happy body parts, happy life.
 Being free from technology will give your body a chance to recuperate from excessive technology exposure.
 Your eyes can take a break from eye strain.
 Your neck will finally take a rest from ducking so low.
 And your hands are now free from repetitive and mindless scrolling and clicking through gadgets.

 Let’s get physical.
 Without the use of technology, there will be no sitting down and staring at the screen.
 This gives you a chance to be able to exercise physically.
-Go take a hike with your friends, run or jog with your dog or go climb a mountain.
-Not only this will make you healthier and get your body moving, this also makes you lose those extra unhealthy fats.
+Take a hike with your friends, run or jog with your dog or climb a mountain.
+Not only this will make you healthier and get your body moving, but this also makes you lose those extra unhealthy fats and helps you sleep better.
 You get to have real exercise and a hot body.

 3. You Appreciate Your Surroundings More

-People today have become fixated with the virtual world that is on their screens that they become oblivious to the real world around them.
-With so many people who are distracted by their technology while walking, they have been called “digital deadwalkers”.
+People today have become fixated on the virtual world that is on their screens that they become oblivious to the real world around them.
+With so many people who are distracted by their technology while walking, they have been called “digital dead walkers”.

-A lot of accidents occur that involves people being hit by a car because people are looking at their phones and are not paying attention to where they are crossing or walking.
+A lot of accidents occur from people being hit by a car because people are looking at their phones and are not paying attention to where they are crossing or walking.
 Others fall into fountains while some run into street signs or trees.

 Being able to detach yourself from technology will increase your awareness of your surroundings.
-Look up and you get to see the beautiful blue sky or see how that clouds morph into various shapes.
-Look up and be amazed at the mystery the night sky offers or trace a constellation and try to catch a falling star.
-Look around you and see how lucky you are to be able to be living in a beautiful world.
-Look up once in awhile.
-You’ll never know that might save your life.
+Look up, and you get to see the beautiful blue sky or see how that clouds morph into various shapes.
+You don’t get caught up in other people’s fake lives on social media where you only see what they want you to see.
+Just look around you and see how lucky you are to be able to be living in a beautiful world.

 Nowadays, people are more inclined to socialize online than offline.
 Some believe it is easier to meet people where they can relate to online.
 Others overcome their shyness when talking to other people online because of the anonymity that the internet gives them.
 Some even said that it is easier to ‘block’ or ‘delete’ a person from their life on the internet.
 A feat that real life cannot offer.